yangzhares/mantl/docs/kafka.md

 ## kafka-mesos.sh

-Kafka-mesos.sh utility built to control kafka brokers/server on top of mesos.
+Kafka-mesos.sh utility is built to control kafka brokers/server on top of mesos.

 ### Typical operation